michaela10c/neural_spike_detection/README.md

 The original patent is also uploaded.

-If there are any questions, please contact me at mgz2112@columbia.edu.
+If you have any questions, please contact me at mgz2112@columbia.edu.